 - Projects and coursework: If you're a recent graduate, you can also include examples of coursework or projects you worked on if they are relevant!
 You can also do an accredited Online Course (e.g. from Stanford or MIT).
 They're free and often include projects that you can include into your Projects section too!

 - Work on side projects: Whether that is a newsletter, a blog or freelance work, side projects are a great way to demonstrate competencies employers are looking for.
 It also shows your initiative.

 Note: Our resume feedback platform, Score My Resume, requires at least one 'Experience' section - this does not need to be a Work Experience section, and it can also be a section titled "Extra-curricular activities", "Projects", etc.

 Here's an example of a resume template a student with little experience can use.

 Here's the full sized image.

 Want more examples?
 Click here to see more examples and download the template in Word document so you can use it too!

-- The Targeted Resume module will also be helpful for him to find out the right keywords to include on his resume (in comparison to the job descriptions)
+- The Targeted Resume module will also be helpful for you to find out the right keywords to include on you resume (in comparison to the job descriptions)